wprender/cloudbreak-docs/docs/aws.md

 ## Infrastructure templates

-After your AWS account is linked to Cloudbreak you can start creating templates that describe your clusters' infrastructure:
+After your AWS account is linked to Cloudbreak you can start creating resource templates that describe your clusters' infrastructure:

 - security groups
 - networks
 - templates

-When you create a template, Cloudbreak *doesn't make any requests* to AWS.
-Resources are only created on AWS after the `create cluster` button is pushed.
-These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.
+When you create one of the above resource, **Cloudbreak does not make any requests to AWS.
+Resources are only created on AWS after the `create cluster` button has pushed.** These templates are saved to Cloudbreak's database and can be reused with multiple clusters to describe the infrastructure.

 **Templates**